 The module inside is a 4GB RAM version of the Raspberry Pi Computer Module 4 with the integrated 32GB eMMC storage.
 It comes with all the bells and whistles of the Raspberry Pi 4 like dual-band 2.4GHz/5GHz Wi-Fi and Bluetooth 5.0 BLE.

-Instead of breaking out PCIe lane as USB 3.0 ports like it’s done on Raspberry Pi 4 boards, reTerminal uses the PCIe single lane host (5Gbps) to enable HSI connector hidden under the rubber cover at the back.
+Instead of breaking out the PCIe lane as USB 3.0 ports like it’s done on Raspberry Pi 4 boards, reTerminal uses the PCIe single lane host (5Gbps) to enable the HSI connector hidden under the rubber cover at the back.
 This connector may not appeal to a typical maker, but access to a high-speed interface like this will be advantageous to anyone willing to develop add-ons and modules compatible with reTerminal.
+The first expansion is available now and you can read more about reTerminal E10-1 and what this add-on brings to the table.

 All this goodness is sprinkled with a touch of extra sensors integrated into reTerminal.
 You will also get RTC (NPX PCF8563T), accelerometer (STM LIS3DHTR), light sensor (Levelek LTR-303ALS-01)and a buzzer.